 Objective: This study aims to compare the effectiveness of emotion-focused therapy (EFT) and trauma-focused cognitive-behavioral therapy (CBT-TF) on psychological resilience and marital adjustment in women who have experienced domestic violence with self-harming behaviors.

-Methods: The research was conducted on married women victims of domestic violence who were referred to welfare centers in Tehran City, Iran, during the fall and winter of 2024.
+Methods: The study used a quasi-experimental pre-test, post-test, and follow-up design with two experimental and control groups.
+The research was conducted on married women victims of domestic violence who were referred to welfare centers in Tehran City, Iran, during the fall and winter of 2024.
 A total of 36 participants were selected using a purposeful sampling method and were randomly assigned to three intervention groups: an EFT group, a CBT-TF group, and a control group.
 Data were collected using the Spouse Abuse Experience Questionnaire (Alipour et al., 2019), the Self-Harm Inventory (Sansone et al., 1998), the Resilience Scale (Wagnild, 2009), and the Marital Adjustment Scale (Spanier, 1976).
+Data analysis was conducted utilizing Mixed Variance Analysis along with the Bonferroni Test, employing SPSS 27 software.

 Results: The results of a repeated measures analysis showed significant differences between the EFT, CBT-TF, and control groups (P< 0.05).
-Specifically, EFT and CBT-TF significantly affected psychological resilience and marital adjustment (P< 0.05).
-Still, the two treatments had no significant difference in increasing resilience and marital adjustment (P< 0.05).
+Specifically, EFT and CBT-TF had significant effect on psychological resilience and marital adjustment (P< 0.05).
+However, the two treatments had no significant difference in increasing resilience and marital adjustment (P< 0.05).

-Conclusion: Therefore, psychotherapists and counselors are encouraged to incorporate these approaches to strengthen resilience and foster interpersonal skills in women affected by domestic violence
+Conclusion: Emotion-focused therapy (EFT) and trauma-focused cognitive-behavioral therapy (CBT-TF) have proven effective in enhancing resilience and promoting marital adjustment.
+Therefore, psychotherapists and counselors are encouraged to incorporate these approaches to strengthen resilience and foster interpersonal skills in women affected by domestic violence.

 Keywords